-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Danville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Danville is a town of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Danville who work in management occupations (13.31%), office and administrative support (12.41%) and sales jobs (8.06%).
+Unlike some towns, Danville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Danville are a mix of both white- and blue-collar jobs.
+Overall, Danville is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Danville who work in management occupations (13.37%), office and administrative support (12.88%), and sales jobs (9.69%).

 Also of interest is that Danville has more people living here who work in computers and math than 95% of the places in the US.

-Danville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Danville does not have a public transit system used by locals to get to and from work.

 In terms of college education, Danville is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 29.64% of adults in Danville have a college degree.

 The per capita income in Danville in 2018 was $43,758, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $175,032 for a family of four.
 However, Danville contains both very wealthy and poor people as well.

 The people who call Danville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Danville residents report their race to be White, followed by Asian.
 Important ancestries of people in Danville include Irish, Italian, English, French, and French Canadian.

 The most common language spoken in Danville is English.
 Other important languages spoken here include Slavic languages and French.